Rutgers Cancer Institute of New Jersey

 Carbon monoxide poisoning is caused by inhaling CO gas.
 Exposure can happen when any gas appliance is faulty or poorly ventilated such as:

 CO is easily absorbed through the lungs.
 It binds to things in the blood and takes the place of the oxygen.
 The body does not get enough oxygen to function.
 Brain cells are at highest risk of damage.

 Carbon monoxide poisoning is more common in infants or older people.
 Other factors that may increase your risk of carbon monoxide poisoning include:

-Move away from the source of the carbon monoxide.
+Stay away from the source of the carbon monoxide.
 Breathe fresh air outdoors.
-Mild symptoms usually start to resolve after getting away from the gas.
+Mild symptoms usually improve after getting away from the gas.

 Other therapies may include:

 CO has no odor or color, you will not know if it is present.
 The following can reduce your chance of exposure:

 US Environmental Protection Agency